 Unless you plan to transport the car across the state border, you will need to have your auto insurance ready so your new vehicle is covered.
 Insurance cover is also necessary for registration and titling upon return to your home state.
 If you are financing your car

 What About Special Circumstances?

-Because US state tax laws vary so much, shoppers must take into account any special circumstances when buying a car in another state.
-Most states provide tax credits for trade-ins - that is, when you give your old car to a dealership to cover part of the cost of a new car.
+Because U.S. state tax laws vary so much, shoppers must consider any special circumstances when buying a car in another state.
+Most states provide tax credits for trade-ins - that is when you give your old car to a dealership to cover part of the cost of a new car.

 What Are Some Loopholes to Avoid Paying Sales Tax on Cars?

-Sales taxes can be tricky when you buy a car out-of-state.
+Sales taxes can be tricky when you buy a car out of state.
 Generally, you pay the dealer the sales tax, and the dealer sends the revenue to your home state, but exceptions abound.
-Make sure you consult your local DMV before making a purchase across state lines.
+Make sure you consult your local DMV before purchasing across state lines.
 Doing this can save a lot of hassle on the test drive and down the road.